xdrxdrxd/Active-Word-Lab_An-On-the-Go-Trail-of-Knowledge-You-Own/README.md

-# Active Word Lab: An On-the-Go Toolkit for You
+# Active Word Lab: An On-the-Go Trail of Knowledge You Own

-Active Word Lab: An On-the-Go Toolkit for You is a vocabulary learning app that helps users remember English words more effectively using spaced repetition and example-based review.
+Active Word Lab: An On-the-Go Trail of Knowledge You Own is a vocabulary learning app that helps users remember English words more effectively using spaced repetition and example-based review.
 Built with Python and Kivy, the app was initially generated using Grok and later extended and customized.
 It offers real-time translations and contextual example sentence generation in Chinese and Japanese, powered by the Gemini API.

 ## 🔍 Features